 First, they filter any direct current from your audio signal, which is alternating current.
 Separating the direct current is often necessary for the performance of the circuit, but it is also a safety precaution to keep direct current from moving between the guitar and the amplifier, possibly creating a life-threatening electrical hazard.
 Removing any stray direct current is the reason we often see capacitors at the input jack, among other places.

 The next thing that capacitors do is filter alternating current, based on the value of the capacitor.
 We use capacitors to build high and low pass filters and to tune our circuit to work in a specific frequency range.
-We use capacitors along with a resistor and a potentiometer to create a tone control.
+We also use them, along with a resistor and a potentiometer, to create a tone control.
 We can use multiple capacitors with multiple potentiometers to create a “multiband equalizer.”